If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 Here’s a medicine ball workout to try.

 - Diagonal chop

 - Russian twist

 - Lunge to rotation

-Here is another medicine ball workout to try.
+Here’s another medicine ball workout to try.

 Add Short Cardio After Each Weight Workout

-Here are three workout finishers to try out:
+Here are three workout finishers to try:

 Workout Finisher One